John-Sandor/Python-Demonstrations/Pokemon/README.txt

 resgressors such as whether a pokemon can use a powerful attack that doesnt match its defensive advantage. ex) high attack & high Sp.
 Defense

 add column for effectiveness, (like resistence)

+after webscraping new pokemon into the dataframe, I could use a machine learning model to populate the missing resistence and effectiveness columns.